prestodb/presto/presto-docs/src/main/sphinx/spi/api.rst

 Each plugin identifies an entry point - an implementation of the Plugin interface.
 This class is listed in a common location in every SPI JAR archive.
-The plugin descriptor available on the classpath in META-INF/services in a file named com.facebook.presto.spi.Plugin.
+The plugin descriptor is available on the classpath in ``META-INF/services`` in a file named ``com.facebook.presto.spi.Plugin``.
 The contents of this file is a single line listing the name of the Plugin class.

 .. code-block:: none